catseye/Eqthy/README.md

 ----

 *   Handle "on LHS", "on RHS" in hints.
-*   Demonstrate that previous theorems can be used as justifications in proof steps.
 *   Show the step number or line number in the error message when there is a derivation error.
 *   Allow rules to be instantiated with variable names other than the